VariableGoose/2d-lighting/README.md

 ### Desktop

-To build for desktop you need to have both CMake and [GLFW](https://www.glfw.org/) installed and available in the system path so CMake can find it.
+To build for desktop you need to have both CMake and [GLFW](https://www.glfw.org/) installed and available in the system path, so CMake can find it.

 Only builds for X11 Linux and WASM has been tested.
-Unclear if the project build on Windows.
+Unclear if the project builds on Windows.

 ```shell
 cmake -B build
 cmake --build build
 ./bin/program
 ```
-To run the program you need to either copy the assets directory into the `bin` folder or run the program from the root directory.
+To run the program you need to either copy the `assets` directory into the `bin` folder or run the program from the root directory.

 ### WASM